Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_lakera_guard.md

 - `api_key` (String) API key for the Lakera Guard subscription.
 - `guarding_mode` (String) The guardrail mode to use for the request.
 Default: "INPUT"; must be one of ["BOTH", "INPUT", "OUTPUT"]
 - `lakera_service_url` (String) The guard-operation URL of the Lakera Guard service.
 Defaults to the SaaS /v2/guard endpoint.
 It can be set to a locally hosted instance of Lakera Guard.
 Default: "https://api.lakera.ai/v2/guard"
+- `log_blocked_content` (Boolean) Whether to log prompts and responses that are blocked by the guardrail.
+Default: false
 - `project_id` (String) Project ID to apply filters from.
 If null, it will use the subscription's default project.
 - `request_failure_message` (String) The message to return when a failure occurs on the request phase.
 Default: "Request was filtered by Lakera Guard"
 - `response_buffer_size` (Number) The amount of bytes receiving from upstream to be buffered before sending to the Lakera Guard service.
 This only applies to the response content guard.
 Default: 100